Asia

 About ASEAN

-The Association of South East Asian Nations, or ASEAN, was established with the signing of the Declaration of the Association of Southeast Asian Nations (Bangkok Declaration).
-The five original nations are Thailand, Indonesia, Singapore, the Philippines and Malaysia followed by Brunei Darussalam, Vietnam, Laos, Myanmar, and Cambodia.
-ASEAN serves as a regional cooperative organization composed of ten Member States.
-ASEAN has experienced rapid economic growth in the last ten years and is expected to play a role as a centre of growth that is open to the world.
+The Association of South East Asian Nations, or ASEAN, was established in 1967, with the signing of the Declaration of the Association of Southeast Asian Nations (Bangkok Declaration).
+Alongside the five original nations (Indonesia, Malaysia, the Philippines, Singapore, and Thailand) and followed by the accession of Brunei Darussalam, Vietnam, Laos, Myanmar, Cambodia and Timor-Leste, ASEAN is now composed of eleven member states.
+ASEAN, which declared the establishment of the ASEAN Community in 2015, has achieved steady economic development, and is now attracting attention as the growth center of the world.

 Members